 To have so many reach out to support and offer assistance has been heartwarming, and I am grateful beyond words.”

 This is a shining example of how we believe the communities can work together and shelters can work with communities.

 How’s Monty now?

 Carolyn brought Monty home from the vet and has stepped in to attend to his daily care of medications and feeding.
 Monty has a feeding tube because with his jaw fractured and still healing, he is not able to eat yet.
 He has had a second surgery to shore up the jaw and repair some damage to his face, palate and sinuses.
 He is still on antibiotics for an infection and has ulcers in both eyes which are being treated.
 It appears he is able to see light, and possibly images, but it is too early to tell if he will ever be able to see much more.

 “Even with a feeding tube and wire in his jaw, he still leans his head in for pets and purrs with gusto.
 He is always happy to see visitors and at the risk of anthropomorphizing, it sure looks like gratitude when he will get u, even with his feeding tube and navigates to wherever we are.
 Monty shows so much appreciation in every rub of his healing jaw onto my hand, and his loud, congested purr both melts and breaks my heart.”

-and his foster moms Carolyn and Kay are extraordinarily patient with him.
-The
+foster moms Carolyn and Kay are extraordinarily patient with him.
+The goal is

-goal is to have Monty eating again on his own, healthy, and out of pain.
-The
+to have Monty eating again on his own, healthy, and out of pain.
+The team moves

 “I am truly grateful for the compassion, kindness and generosity of our neighbors.This cat who has been twice abandoned – once by his owners and once by whoever was responsible for his injury has transcended being discarded”.
 So many of us have been touched by basking in the glow of this street cat.